6296 Donnelly Plaza

 In alignment with Montessori principles, we also want to design a space that is intriguing and empowering.
 Doing so will engage your child’s natural curiosity while letting them accomplish tasks by themselves!

-Here are some things to think about including in their drawer:
+Here are some things to think about including in a toddler kitchen:

 Before diving into how you can inspire your budding chefs, though, let’s talk about the benefits of your child helping out with cooking and baking tasks…

-- While some of us prefer to cook without measuring a thing (guilty!), you can easily teach your child math through measuring out ingredients!
+While some of us prefer to cook without measuring a thing (guilty!), you can easily teach your child math by measuring out ingredients!
 By counting the number of teaspoons or cups out, you’re also teaching them basic addition.
 Way more fun than worksheets, right?!

 When thinking about how to inspire your children, there are tons of opportunities.
 After implementing some of these simple Montessori principles in your kitchen, though, I am pretty confident that you won’t have much trouble doing so.

-Remember, Montessori is focussed in child-driven learning.
-This means that if we as adults set up a space for our little ones that is attractive, inclusive, and exciting, then in theory the child will be naturally curious and wanting to engage with it.
+Remember, the Montessori method is focused on child-driven learning.
+This means that if we as adults set up a space for our little ones that are attractive, inclusive, and exciting, then in theory, the child will be naturally curious and want to engage with it.

 By including them in kitchen activities, they are likely going to be naturally excited to cook with you!
 You can increase this by asking for their input – for example, simple questions like “What should we cook together tonight?” or “It’s pizza night!
 Which toppings should we put on the pizza?” make them feel included right from the get-go.

 Growing some ingredients at home is another great way to excite children about cooking.
 They will be so proud of the meal they make knowing that they helped to grow ingredients in your own garden!

 No space for gardens?
 No problem… Try watching cooking shows together to increase their interest!